palewire/first-python-notebook/docs/charts/index.rst

         ["contributor_firstname", "contributor_lastname"]
     ).amount.sum().reset_index().sort_values("amount", ascending=False).head(10)

-We can then view them with a trick I bet you remember by now.
+We can then view them with a trick you may remember by now.

 .. code-block:: python